 Tim Murphy chaired MCLE’s IP Law Conference on June 10, 2009.
 This year’s keynote speaker was William F. Patry, Senior Copyright Counsel at Google Inc. and author of Patry on Copyright and other esteemed copyright treatises.

 Lisa Tittemore chaired a panel discussion featuring the Federal Magistrate Judges of the District of Massachusetts on May 5, 2009.
 The event, “Meet The Magistrate Judges” took place at the John Joseph Moakley Federal Courthouse.
 The event was co-sponsored by the Massachusetts Chapter of the Federal Bar Association and the Boston Bar Association.

 Lisa M. Tittemore spoke regarding “reasonable royalites” at the American Intellectual Property Law Association Mid-Winter Institute in Miami on January 30, 2009.

 A number of patent attorneys from Sunstein held an IEEE two day seminar entitled “How to Choose the Best Ways to Protect your Firm’s Innovative Technologies.
 A Patent Primer for Engineering Managers and Engineers.”
-The speakers included John Stickevers, Alex Smolenski, George Jakobsche, Tom Tuytschaevers and David Blau.
+The speakers included Alex Smolenski and George Jakobsche.